Quantum symmetries of Hadamard matrices: Quantum groups corresponding to

 It is well known that all Hadamard matrices of size four are mutually equivalent (see Section~\ref{secc.hadamard} for a definition).
 This means that the images of the corresponding functors $F_H$ differ only by conjugation with a certain matrix.
 Hence, the corresponding quantum groups must be isomorphic. \end{proof}

-\begin{rem} It was recently shown in \cite{CE21} that the representation category of the classical $SO_4$ can be modelled by $\NCPair_2\times\NCPair_2$, which corresponds to the well known fact that the representation categories of $q$-deformed quantum groups (e.g.\ $SO_4$ and $SO_4^{-1}$) are equivalent, but not necessarily monoidally equivalent. \end{rem}
+\begin{rem} It was recently shown in \cite{CE23} that the representation category of the classical $SO_4$ can be modelled by $\NCPair_2\times\NCPair_2$, which corresponds to the well known fact that the representation categories of $q$-deformed quantum groups (e.g.\ $SO_4$ and $SO_4^{-1}$) are equivalent, but not necessarily monoidally equivalent. \end{rem}

 \begin{rem} In \cite{GD4}, we interpreted the corresponding quantum group as the free quantum version of Coxeter group $D_4$ as we did not know that it is actually isomorphic to $SO_4^{-1}$.
 Although there is no mistake in the article \cite{GD4}, we can see that this interpretation is somewhat misleading: $SO_4^{-1}$ is definitely not free -- it obeys some (anti)commutation relations.
-The problem lies in the fact that although we proved that the flip map is not contained in the category and, moreover, the category can be modelled by non-crossing diagrams, this does not necessarily imply that its image under the non-injective fibre functor is not braided.
-In our case, the braiding morphism is given by the image of
+The problem lies in the fact that although we proved that the flip map is not contained in the category and, moreover, the category can be modelled by non-crossing diagrams, this does not necessarily imply that there are no commutation relations.
+In our case, the deformed commutation relations correspond to $\tilde\crosspart$, i.e.

 \end{rem}